SharkSnack/shiren-4/content/system/dungeon-features.md

 - Price tag is removed if a Mixer eats the item, or if the item is thrown outside the shop.
     - This means merchandise can be synthesized using Mixers.
-    - The shopkeep still requires payment for said items.
+    - The shopkeeper still requires payment for said items.
 - Won't transform into a different item if inserted into a Presto Pot.
     - Sale Pot and Banana Scroll are effective.
 - Won't be synthesized if inserted into a Synthesis Pot.